Nuclear Weapon Factsheet and FAQ

 A nuke is complex.
 It’s rocket science and nuclear physics all rolled up into one.
 But we don’t need to be Einstein.
-Check out this nuclear weapon factsheet for what really matters.
+What really matters can be understood by everyone.

 What was the size of the blast range at Hiroshima and Nagasaki?